Frida Kahlo’s house and museum: Casa Azul

 Kitchen wall art

 Left: Her day bed with a ceiling mirror setup, that’s how she painted herself after the accident.
 Recognisable if you saw the movie

 Frida Kahlo’s closet

 In the other side of the house, there is a temporary exhibition of Frida’s closet and outfits.
 That’s my favourite part!
 Just like her decoration style, her fashion style was completely different from her bourgeois friends.
-Women from her rank never wear traditional aboriginal dresses, and she played with the dresses and the volume to cover her shorter weak leg.
-For the record, Frida’s father German-Mexican and her mother from indigenous origins.
+Women from her rank never wear traditional aboriginal dresses, and she played with the dresses and the volumes to cover her shorter weak leg.
+For the record, Frida’s father was German-Mexican and her mother was from indigenous origins.

 Frida’s iconic looks, mixing indigenous style with European influences

 Left: She incorporated her orthopaedic corsets into her outfits

 Right: A Givenchy couture look that I am absolutely in love with

 Thank you for reading, I hope that you enjoyed the article.
 Leave a comment if you like it or have any question.

 ▲▲ FIND ME ON BLOGLOVIN | INSTAGRAM |PINTEREST | FACEBOOK | YOUTUBE ▲▲